k8s-installer/k8s-installer/ansible/roles/master/configure/README.md

-# master/schedulable role
+# master/configure role

-Make all master nodes schedulable.
+Deploy some configurations for the cluster.

 ## Variables